 Social Media Dominates is reader-supported.
 Meaning, this post may contain affiliate links & I'll get a commission if you decide to purchase through my link, at no cost to you.

 There’s no better social media platform than LinkedIn, particularly for B2B opportunities.
-The sole reason being its Algorithm.
+The sole reason is its algorithm.
 Linkedin marketing strategies, if applied well, can give you a better organic ROI than other platforms.

 Obviously, ‘Quora is one of the better platforms for branding.‘, as stated in my previous article.
 But…But…It’s more indirect.
 Quora highly depends on the engagement of the audience, quality of content, and many other minor algorithms in itself.